Blaine Robison, M.A.

 according to: Grk. kata, prep., expresses something associated with something else in terms of direction, position, or relation.
 With the noun following being in the accusative case the preposition denotes agreement or conformity and would mean "according to" (Thayer). how much: Grk. hosos, relative pronoun denoting a comparative equation; how much, how great, how many. greater: Grk. pleiōn, adj. honor: Grk. timē, high level of respect for special merit or quality; honor, esteem, regard, worth. than the house: Grk. ho oikos.
 See the previous verse.
 The noun is used in a figurative sense, perhaps meaning the "house of Moses" not meaning Moses himself but the priesthood he established according to divine instruction, the "house of Aaron."

-has: Grk. echō, pres., to have, hold or possess with a wide range of application. the one: Grk. ho, definite article but used here as a demonstrative pronoun. having built: Grk. kataskeuazō, aor. part., may mean (1) arrange proper conditions; or (2) erect a structure.
+has: Grk. echō, pres., to have, hold or possess with a wide range of application. the One: See the previous verse.
+Paul associates Yeshua with the God of Israel (Heb.
+YHVH). having built: Grk. kataskeuazō, aor. part., may mean (1) arrange proper conditions; or (2) erect a structure.
 The second meaning applies here with a figurative meaning. it: Grk. autos, personal pronoun.
 See the previous verse.
+Paul concludes that Yeshua is "worthy of greater honor than Moses" because he was the builder of the house rather than being part of it, as was Moses (Morris).

 4 For every house is built by someone, but the One having built all things is God.